 Your Child Is More Perceptive Than You Think

-It is often assumed people with autism are unfocused and not aware of their environment.
-I have heard terms like, “spaced out,” “in their heads,” and my favorite, “not much going on up there,” to describe people with autism.
+It is often assumed that people with autism are unfocused and not aware of their environment.
+I have heard terms like “spaced out,” “in their heads,” and my favorite, “not much going on up there,” to describe people with autism.
 This is a complete lie, as people with autism are aware of their environments, more so than most neurotypical people.

 The Motivation Principle

 Remember, you are the agent of change for your child.
 You are the link to the world.
 Your attitude will determine if this link is strong or shaky.
-If you become upset often and show this to your child, your child will pick up on it.
+If you often become upset and show it to your child, your child will pick up on it.
 Remember, your child is perceptive and can understand emotions.
 Autistic people understand and experience emotions but often have difficulty verbalizing them.
 If you are upset, your child will notice.
 Be careful of what you say and how you say it.

 The Power of Belief